Clerks Award Flexibility Extended1 October 2020

-The temporary Schedule I in the Clerks Award, which allows for additional flexibility during the COVID-19 outbreak, has been amended and extended to 30 September 2020.
+The temporary Schedule I in the Clerks Award, which allows for additional flexibility during the COVID-19 outbreak, has been extended to 30 November 2020.

-On 28 March 2020, the Fair Work Commission (FWC) made a determination that amended the Clerks Award for the pay period from 28 March to 30 June 2020.
+On 28 March 2020, the Fair Work Commission (FWC) made a determination that amended the Clerks Award for the pay period from 28 March to 30 June 2020, allowing more flexibility in hours of work and annual leave.

-On 30 June 2020, the FWC made a further determination, updating and extending Schedule I to 30 September 2020.
-Some provisions of Schedule I have been removed from the Clerks Award, while others have been updated and extended.
+On 30 June 2020, the FWC updated and extended Schedule I to 30 September 2020.
+Some provisions of Schedule I were removed from the Clerks Award, while others were updated and extended.

 [Note that the changes to the Clerks Award don’t apply to employees who are covered by enterprise agreements]